ta7sudan/pock/README.md

-# pock
+# singlecmd-cli-template
-A mock server
+A single-command CLI template for dulu